Container Cloning¶

 file.
 Since this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
 A specific goal for this project is to ensure that you can explain the syntax and meaning of function signatures like def remove_duplicates(list_one: List[Any], list_two: List[Any]) -> Tuple[List[Any], List[Any]]

 .
-You should also be able to explain what defect(s) you found in the remove_duplicates
+You should also be able to discuss what defect(s) you found in the remove_duplicates

 Project Assessment¶